Personal Suffering Shame: Berachot 12b; Megillah 25b

 Repentance for Interpersonal Sin

-Requesting forgiveness from Another: Yuma 87a, 87b
+Requesting forgiveness from Another: Yoma 87a, 87b

-Forgiving another person: Yuma 87b
+Forgiving another person: Yoma 87b

 Forgiving others nightly, before going to sleep, earns long life: Megillah 28a